aws-samples/aws-net-guides/SampleApplications/2022/readme.md

 ### [Using AWS Lambda functions, a non-public SQL Server, and AWS Secrets Manager together](https://github.com/aws-samples/aws-net-guides/tree/master/SampleApplications/2022/LambdaVPCSecretsManager)

 Securing your data can have unexpected side effects.
-In this sample you will see how making AWS RDS SQL Server database non-publicly accessible, and using AWS Secrets Manager to store the database credentials can cause problems when the AWS Lambda functions, and how to solve it with a VPC Endpoint or a NAT Gateway.
+In this sample you will see how making an AWS RDS SQL Server database non-publicly accessible, and using AWS Secrets Manager to store the database credentials can cause problems for AWS Lambda functions.
+Solutions using a VPC Endpoint, and a NAT Gateway are shown.